Image

 What happens next?

-High-scoring applications are shortlisted, and the panel then meet to make their selection for the Essentials Fund.
+High-scoring applications are shortlisted and the panel meet to make the final selection for each round of the Essentials Fund.

-We will inform all applicants of the outcome of their application by Friday 22 November 2024.
-We offer feedback to all applicants who request it.
+We will inform all applicants of the outcome of their application by Monday 31 March 2025.

 See also